-You can read our guide on LED dimming here.
+You can find out more by reading our guide on LED dimming.

 A switch that allows you to adjust the brightness of a light bulb or fitting.
 There are two types available: leading edge and trailing edge dimmers.
 LED light bulbs must be used with compatible dimmer switches.

 A type of light bulb cap, also known as a small Edison screw (SES).
 This type of cap simply screws into the fitting and is most commonly used on light bulbs designed for small and decorative lamps.
 The number 14 refers to the diameter of the cap, in mm.

 A type of light bulb cap, also known as an Edison screw (ES).
 This type of cap simply screws into the fitting and is one of the most commonly used caps available today.
 The number 27 refers to the diameter of the cap, in mm.